-The nominating/corporate governance committee charter is available on the Company's website at www.rennovahealth.com by selecting "Investors" and then "Corporate Governance" from the available options.
+The nominating/corporate governance committee charter is available on the Company's website at www.rennovahealth.com by selecting "Investors" and then "Governance" from the available options.

-The nominating/corporate governance committee of the Company currently consists of Benjamin Frank, Dr. Paul Billings and Robert Lee.
-Dr. Paul Billings was appointed a member of the Nominating/Corporate Governance Committee on November 30, 2016.
+The nominating/corporate governance committee of the Company consists of Benjamin Frank, Dr. Paul Billings and Robert Lee.